ICSpark-Projects/Chick-Dance-Revolution-Easy/README.md

     }
 ```

-- Increment "currentMove" after these if/else if statements because we want to keep iterating through the moves array after making a move.
+- Increment "currentMove" (```currentMove = currentMove + 1```) after these if/else if statements because we want to keep iterating through the moves array after making a move.

 Then, at the end we must check whether to continue or end the game based on the value of currentMove.
 This part has been completed for you.
 If currentMove < moves.length, we call the playGame() function.
 Else if currentMove == moves.length, we create a new audio using the "chicken-sound.mp3" in the assets folder and play the audio.
-Follow [here](https://stackoverflow.com/questions/9419263/how-to-play-audio) for reference.
 The audio signifies the end of the game.

 ```javascript
     // check whether to continue or end game